-Certificates issued by the CA use certificate extension fields.
+Certificates issued by the CA use the RFC 5280 compliant certificate extension fields.
 The certificate profile described in "7.1 Certificate Profile" includes a certificate extension.

 7.1.3 Algorithm Object Identifier

 The algorithm OID used in this service is as follows: